openpracticelibrary/openpracticelibrary/src/pages/practice/the-organum-structuring-a-whole-projects-knowledge.md

   project.

-  Start with a structure that will be sustainable and can cleanly host un-anticipated information categories as the project progresses.
-Stop wondering where the hell this team (or a colleague) has stored the kind of information you look for with a clean - repeatable - project knowledge structure that can become a common template for all kinds of projects.
+  Start with a structure that will be sustainable and can cleanly host new information categories as the project progresses.
+Stop wondering where the hell this team (or a colleague) has stored the kind of information you look for.
+Provide a clean - repeatable - project knowledge structure that can become a common template for all kinds of projects.

   Foster considerable time savings when you search info about a project, either when you join it, either when the project is rich and complex and drives ["cognitive overloads"](https://openpracticelibrary.com/practice/cognitive-loadometer/) forcing you to permanently refresh your knowledge to be productive.